jonatasbaldin/jonatasbaldin.github.io/_posts/2016-02-04-finally-zabbix-3.md

 * **Agent**: Installed in a OS to get information about local resources and applications (storage, CPU, memory).
 Communicate to a Server or Proxy.
 See supported plataforms [here](https://www.zabbix.com/documentation/3.0/manual/concepts/agent).
 * **Java Gateway**: Is a daemon written in Java to monitor JMX applications, available since version 2.0.

 Noneless, Zabbix further can monitor through ICMP, SNMP, SSH and Telnet.
-You can too write custom modules to send custom data from the Agent or pull from the Server or Proxy.
+You can too write custom modules to send data from the Agent or pull from the Server or Proxy.

 ## The Zabbix 3
 <center>